latex3/latex2e/required/latex-lab/changing-@outputpage-dependencies.md

 ```

  - needs checking
- - might work, but could probably be implemented better with just hooks
+ - replaces the OR but internally calls the LaTeX `\outputpage`, so might work

 #### /usr/local/texlive/2024/texmf-dist/tex/latex/newlfm/newlfm.cls